-Depending on the thickness of the top layer of the engineered wood planks, the floor can be sanded up to four times in their lifetime.
-This means you can enjoy an engineered wood floor that looks like brand new for many decades.
+Depending on the thickness of the top layer of the engineered wood planks, the floor can be sanded up to four times in its lifetime.
+This means you can enjoy an engineered wood floor that looks brand new for many decades.

 - Engineered wood floorboards with a top lamella layer of three mm can be sanded only once.

 - Commonly, you can recognise if the engineered wood floor has a top layer of three mm when the planks are with two or three strips.

 - Hardwood floors usually come with an eighteen mm thick plank and can be sanded up to the tongue and groove which means a sandable depth of approximately seven mm.
 This is almost as much as six mm engineered wood flooring.